dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 If successful, it should print `Application initialized successfully!`.
 By default, `init` instantiates a "Hello, Database!" application which greets users and tracks the count of greetings per user.

-### Getting Started
+## Running Locally

-Before you can launch your app, you need a database.
+DBOS applications can run anywhere, but they always need to connect to a database.
 DBOS works with any Postgres database, but to make things easier, we've provided a script that launches Postgres in a Docker container:

 <Tabs groupId="operating-systems">